Uganda: Anti-Homosexuality Act, 2023

+On 21 March 2023, the Ugandan parliament approved a bill that would have made identifying as homosexual punishable by 20 year in prison and "aggravated homosexuality" by the death penalty.
+The bill was not approved by the President and, in the revised version which became law, identifying as homosexual was not a crime.

+The United States strongly condemned the bill.
+During a White House Press briefing on 22 March 2023, Karine Jean-Pierre stated.
+"Human rights are universal.
+No one should be attacked, imprisoned, or killed simply because of who they are or whom they love."
+Further criticism came from the United Kingdom, Canada, Germany, and the European Union.

 Administrative divisions

 As of 2022, Uganda is divided into four Regions of Uganda and 136 districts.
 Rural areas of districts are subdivided into sub-counties, parishes, and villages.
 Municipal and town councils are designated in urban areas of districts.

 Political subdivisions in Uganda are officially served and united by the Uganda Local Governments Association (ULGA), a voluntary and non-profit body which also serves as a forum for support and guidance for Ugandan sub-national governments.

 Parallel with the state administration, five traditional Bantu kingdoms have remained, enjoying some degrees of mainly cultural autonomy.
 The kingdoms are Toro, Busoga, Bunyoro, Buganda, and Rwenzururu.
 Furthermore, some groups attempt to restore Ankole as one of the officially recognised traditional kingdoms, to no avail yet.
 Several other kingdoms and chiefdoms are officially recognised by the government, including the union of Alur chiefdoms, the Iteso paramount chieftaincy, the paramount chieftaincy of Lango and the Padhola state.